*** coronavirus updatE *** online Telehealth and telephone appointments available here check out some helpful resources here

 However difficult life may seem, there is always something you can do and succeed at.
 Stephen Hawking

 The practice has moved to a full telehealth/telephone service during the COVID-19 pandemic, until further notice.
-Consultations are currently available and may be booked between the following hours:
+Consultations are offered as follows:

 Office hours are Monday-Friday, 9:00 AM - 5:00 PM, excluding public holidays.